-- To know the technological resources of communication and its applications to the interior design.
+- Knowing the technological resources of communication and their applications to interior design.

-- Mastering the specific digital technology related to the development and execution of interior design projects.
+- Master the specific digital technology linked to the development and execution of interior design projects.

-- Know the economic, social, cultural and historical context in which interior design is developed.
+- Knowing the economic, social, cultural and historical context in which interior design is developed.

-- Know the economic and organizational framework in which the business of interior design is framed.
+- Knowing the economic and organisational framework in which the business activity of interior design is developed.

-- Understand the legal and regulatory framework that regulates professional activity, occupational health and safety, and intellectual and industrial property rights.
+- Understand the legal and regulatory framework that regulates professional activity, occupational health and safety and intellectual and industrial property.

 - Reflect on the positive social influence of design, assess its impact on improving the quality of life and the environment and its capacity to generate identity, innovation and quality in production.

 It is necessary to consider the Interior Designer as the professional currently required by the market, with a technical-artistic profile, occupying the place that other professionals, due to their mainly technical profile, have not been able to develop (as is the case of technical architects), or excessively artistic professionals who have limited themselves fundamentally to working with volumes and urban spaces (as is the case of professional architects).